rust-lang-ru/book/rustbook-ru/nostarch/chapter12.md

 arguments, files, environment variables, and the `eprintln!` macro for printing errors, you’re now prepared to write command line applications.
-Combined with the concepts in previous chapters, your code will be well organized, store data effectively in the appropriate data structures, handle errors nicely, and be well tested.
+Combined with the concepts in previous chapters, your code will be well organized, store data effectively in the appropriate data structures, владение errors nicely, and be well tested.

 Next, we’ll explore some Rust features that were influenced by functional